SarahHenze/QPuB/README.md

 Chapter 3 of the documentation).

-**2.** Make sure the data files and the inputfolder have the right structure (see Sections 2.3.1 and 2.3.2  of the documentation more details)
+**2.** Make sure the data files and the inputfolder have the right structure (see Sections 2.3.1 and 2.3.2  of the documentation for more details)

 **3.** Open the terminal/command prompt (How to:
 [Linux](https://www.wikihow.com/Open-a-Terminal-Window-in-Ubuntu),